 UCF offers career services (called Handshake) that students should undoubtedly take advantage of as they begin to consider life after college.
 There they will find various counseling opportunities and guidance workshops.
-They also offer a career fair; the next one is February 6th at the CFE Arena from 10 to 3, where students will meet recruiters to discuss job opportunities.
+They also offer a career fair where students will meet recruiters to discuss job opportunities.
 Some interviews actually occur on site.

 Often internships can lead to jobs after college.
 Consider doing an internship in this regard.
 UCF has Internship and Co-op Fairs each Fall and Spring.
 There are also smaller job fairs that are more specific to student’s majors.
 Check our calendar regularly for those dates or check in with your major departments.

-It is important to dress professionally (students dressed too casually will not be admitted) and bring resumes (that include their expected graduation date).
+It is important to dress professionally (students dressed too casually will not be admitted) and bring a resume (that includes their expected graduation date).
 Last year there were about 250 recruiters and alumni present.

-UCF also has Career Readiness Week from January 29th to February 2nd.
+UCF also has Career Readiness Week usually in January or February.
 The programs throughout these days will provide UCF students an opportunity to have their resume critiqued and to practice their interview skills with an employer.
 There are various workshops from Dress for Success to Prep for the Career Expo.
-Students can also register for an Interviewing Strategies Webinar on February 20th from 1-2 pm.
-There is also a Linked In Workshop for students on February 15th from 3-4 pm in room 121 of the Career Services building.
-On January 30th students can get a professional headshot done for the LinkedIn too.
+Students should watch for an Interviewing Strategies Webinar.
+There is also a Linked In Workshop, as well as opportunities for students to get a professional headshot done for LinkedIn too.
 You can see a complete list of the various workshops the Career Center offers here.

 Students should also consider preparing different ways to show off their abilities and talents.
 A strong resume is obviously a good start and the campus career services will assist with that as well, but today, students are, depending on their major and field of interest, preparing online portfolios, making their own websites and videos to highlight their assets.